kianakaslana648/nlp-final-project/README.md

 ### Movie Dialogue Corpus:
 https://www.kaggle.com/datasets/Cornell-University/movie-dialog-corpus

-The corpus contains a metadata-rich collection of fictional conversations extracted from raw movie scripts:

-* 220,579 conversational exchanges between 10,292 pairs of movie characters
-* involves 9,035 characters from 617 movies
+The Movie Dialogue Corpus contains a metadata-rich collection of fictional conversations extracted from raw movie scripts.
+This dataset only includes movies that had more than 5 IMDB (The Internet Movie Database; data interfaces available at http://www.imdb.com/interfaces) votes, which includes 220,579 conversational exchanges between 10,292 pairs of movie characters, 9,035 characters from 617 movies, and a totally of 304,713 utterances.
-* in total 304,713 utterances

 ## Pre-trained Models
-Seq2seq transformers from huggingface community:
+DialoGPT from microsoft, Model link from huggingface: https://huggingface.co/microsoft/DialoGPT-medium?text=Hey+my+name+is+Julien%21+How+are+you%3F
 * DialoGPT-small; DialoGPT-medium; DialoGPT-large.

 ## Tutorial